sergeygildi/HildiCan/README.md

  Start app:

- > `java -jar target/HildiCan-1.0-SNAPSHOT.jar`
+ > `java -jar target/ls.jar`

-  If you want to see what is in another directory, just specify the path to the desired directory.
+  If you want to see what is in another directory, just specify the path to the desired directory as an argument.

- > `java -jar target/HildiCan-1.0-SNAPSHOT.jar /target`
+ > `java -jar target/ls.jar /target`

   or

- > `java -jar target/HildiCan-1.0-SNAPSHOT.jar /src/main/java/`
+ > `java -jar target/ls.jar /src/main/java/`

 or another if you want.

 If you want to see hidden directories and files, add the  `"-a"` flag.

- > `java -jar target/HildiCan-1.0-SNAPSHOT.jar -a /src/main/java/`
+ > `java -jar target/ls.jar -a /src/main/java/`

 So far this is all that the program does.